Skip to content

 • What happens to the people whose jobs this system changes or eliminates?

 These questions don’t all need exhaustive answers.
 But they need to be asked, and the findings — including the gaps in what you were able to determine — need to be documented.
-An impact assessment that can’t answer the question ‘who is affected?’ with specificity is not an impact assessment.
+An impact assessment that can’t answer “who is affected?” with specificity is not an impact assessment.
 It is a form with boxes ticked.

 The Impact Domain Categories

-The major governance frameworks converge on a similar set of impact domains, even if they express them differently.
-ISO 42001’s Clause 6.1.4 and Annex A.5, Canada’s AIA, and the EU AI Act’s Article 27 all require assessment across overlapping territory:
+The major governance frameworks converge on a similar set of impact domains.
+ISO 42001’s Clause 6.1.4, Canada’s AIA, and the EU AI Act’s Article 27 all require assessment across overlapping territory.

 Not all domains are equally relevant for every system.
 A low-risk internal productivity tool doesn’t need a rigorous assessment of its effects on democratic institutions.
 A high-risk decision system affecting access to financial services or employment probably does.
 Scope the assessment to the risk level — but document the scoping decision, including which domains you considered and why you concluded they were not material.